The APEX model is an evidence-based approach on how to respond effectively to those who are engaging in non-suicidal self-injury (NSSI).

-Alternatives to Self-Harm (ASH) is an approach that that has been demonstrated to lead to a reduction of self-harm risk for people with emotional dysregulation.
+Alternatives to Self-Harm (ASH) is based on the APEX model, which is an approach that has been demonstrated to lead to a reduction in self-harm risk for people with emotional dysregulation.
 It can increase confidence in clients to maintain more effective coping strategies, as well as progressing to other therapies as needed.

 The ASH program also offers a collective approach, whereby support people and whanau (family) can be included, which is of particular importance within Maori and Pacific Island cultures.

 We are also offering a follow-up ASH 201, online workshop to practice more in-depth the learning from the ASH 101.
 See below for details.